Fethiye, Turkey - Travel

 Ancient Lycian Rock Tombs, Fethiye Tours

-Many of the city’s landmarks have turned into ruins, but this amplifies their beauty and creates a unique ambiance as you begin to tour the significant historic attractions.
-It especially grew in popularity in the past decade, which resulted in the implementation of more appropriate infrastructure and facilities.
+Many of the city’s landmarks have turned into ruins, but this amplifies their beauty and creates a unique ambience as you begin to tour the significant historic attractions.
+It has grown in popularity over the past decade, leading to the implementation of more appropriate infrastructure and facilities.

 Best Time to Visit Fethiye